 Voodoo Lab Pedal Power 2 Plus Review

-The Voodoo Lab Pedal Power 2 Plus is a very high quality pedal power supply that allows you to power up your pedalboard.
+The Voodoo Lab Pedal Power 2 Plus is a high-quality pedal power supply that allows you to power up your pedalboard.
 This review covers a lot of the technical details so don’t be put off by any electrical jargon.
-If you have trouble understanding anything in this review, simply leave a comment at the end and I’ll clarify things for you.
-If you want to find out whether your pedal can be powered by this unit, let me know what the pedal is in your comment and I’ll find out for you.
+I’ll also provide plain-English explanations as well so you can understand whether the Pedal Power 2 Plus is right for you.

 Here are the main features the Voodoo Lab Pedal Power 2 Plus offers:

 8 completely isolated outputs, short circuit protected and highly filtered

 This means your pedals won’t interfere with each other causing hum or noise.
 It’s an important feature that is lacking in most cheaper power supply products.
 If you see a power supply and it uses a common ground, I recommend avoiding it.

 The first four outputs can generate either a standard 9V output at 100mA.
 These outputs will work with a large majority of pedals.
 If you use BOSS pedals that specify ‘PSA’, the first four outputs will work fine.
 Alternatively, the first four outputs can be switched to run at a 12V output.
 A 12V output is required for BOSS pedals specifying ‘ACA’ to operate.

 2x outputs for Line 6 modelling pedals